nuscien/winkit/docs/localwebapp/native-api.md

 It includes following extended APIs.

 - `files` A set of native API to access directories, files and download list.
-- `cryptography` A set of native API about symmetric algorithm and hash.
+- `cryptography` A set of native API about RSA, symmetric algorithm and hash.
 - `text` A set of functions to encode/decode text.
 - `hostApp` A set of native API to get host theme, check update and control window.